mideind/GreynirServer/README.md

 `scrapers/` directory.
 Currently, the `scrapers/default.py` module supports popular Icelandic news sites as well as the site of the Constitutional Council.

-Processor modules can be plugged in to Greynir by adding Python code to the `processors/` directory.
+Processor modules can be plugged into Greynir by adding Python code to the `processors/` directory.
 The demo in `processors/default.py` extracts person names and titles from parse trees for storage in a database table.